vraxyxx/Kagenou-BotV2/README.md

 };
 ```
-## To create an command fo jinwoo-system
+## To create an command for jinwoo-system
 ```node.js
 const axios = require("axios");